alorence/django-modern-rpc/docs/source/quickstart.rst

         url(r'^rpc/', RPCEntryPoint.as_view()),
     ]

-For more information on entry point declaration and configuration, please read :doc:`the full documentation <basic_usage/entry_point_configuration>`.
+Entry points behavior can be customized with some arguments.
+Read the page :doc:`Entry Points configuration
+<basic_usage/entry_point_configuration>` for more information.

 Write and register your methods
 ===============================

-Now, you must indicates to django-modern-rpc which methods in your code must be available via RPC calls.
-Use the decorator ``@rpc_method`` to mark any python function as RPC method
+In the next step, you will declare which global functions should be available for remote calls.
+Use ``@rpc_method`` decorator to simply indicates those methods.

 .. code:: python